GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### No matter how slick the demo is in rehearsal, when you do it in front of a live audience, the probability of a flawless presentation is inversely proportional to the number of people watching, raised to the power of the amount of money involved.
+> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
 >
-> ~ *Mark Gibbs*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts